Search

 • Find out more about the fundamental principles of teaching music in a vibrant, stimulating and in-depth way by placing teaching music musically at the central core of your teaching

-• Take away practical approaches and strategies for teaching listening, appraising, cultural contexts, composition and other aspects through deepening musical understanding, rather than simply listing use of the elements
+• Take away practical approaches and strategies for teaching listening, appraising, cultural contexts, composition and other aspects through musical understanding rather than ‘elements’ understanding.

 • Gain ways of using the exam specification as a springboard to deepen musical learning

-• Take away practical strategies to develop students’ appraising skills to make evaluative and critical judgments
+• Take away practical strategies to develop students’ appraising skills to make evaluative and critical judgement

 • Develop a template for approaching unfamiliar pieces of music/extracts

-• Take away quick starter composing and improvising tasks
+• Take away quick started composing and improvising tasks

 • Take away a bank of composer ‘tricks’ connecting with extended listening

-• Find out more about how to bring solo and ensemble performing into curriculum lessons
+• Find out more about how to bring solo and ensemble performing into curriculum lesson

 PROGRAMME